 Marcus and the other POWs were taken to Bilibid Prison outside Manila.
 He remembered marching down a boulevard for ten miles on the way to the prison.
 He remained in the prison for a week before being sent to Cabanatuan.

 The POWs were taken to a train station and boarded into freight cars.
 Each car held 75 to 80 men.
-In the cars, the POWs were taken to to the town of Cabanatuan where they lived in an old school house.
+In the cars, the POWs were taken to to the town of Calumpet where they lived in an old school house.
 The next morning they were marched to Cabanatuan #3.
 The camp was opened so that the POWs from Corregidor would not mix the POWs from Bataan.